 Rock climbing, boxing, weight training, or martial arts.
 These activities can make it easier to focus on your body movements—after all, if you don’t, you could get hurt.

-Once the fight or flight reflex has been triggered, face-to-face connection with a person who makes you feel safe and valued is the quickest, most effective way of bringing your nervous system back into balance.
-You don’t have to talk about the trauma if you don’t want to but the caring support and companionship of others is vital to your recovery.
+Post-traumatic stress disorder (PTSD) can make you feel disconnected from others.
+You may be tempted to withdraw from social activities and your loved ones.
+But it’s important to stay connected to life and the people who care about you.
+You don’t have to talk about the trauma if you don’t want to, but the caring support and companionship of others is vital to your recovery.
 Reach out to someone you can connect with for an uninterrupted period of time, someone who will listen when you want to talk without judging, criticizing, or continually being distracted.
 That person may be your significant other, a family member, a friend, or professional therapist.
 Or you could try: